socadk/design-practice-repository/artifact-templates/DPR-CRCCard.md

 ### Usage (Produced and Consumed When)
 <!--AA/AS/AE, must identify the producing role and the target audience-->

 CRC cards primarily serve as specification and documentation tools.
-Moreover, the cards can support decision making during component realization, starting with a "make or buy/rent" decision:
+Moreover, the cards can support decision-making during component realization, starting with a "make or buy/rent" decision:

 * Buy, build, or rent (a cloud service) software with the desired capabilities?
 * Use a custom-off-the-shelf software package, commercial middleware, or open source software?
 * Can a cloud service or an operating system feature (such as a storage offering or a job scheduler) fulfill the responsibilities?

 Another usage scenario for CRC cards is an interactive workshop or "design thinking" format, sometimes up to a role-playing game: Each participant takes the role of an object/a candidate component (each represented by one CRC card).
 A ball representing business event and/or program control flow then is thrown around to learn about (and design) data flow, message formats, (a)synchrony, etc. The participants record the resulting collaborations and responsibilities on their CRC cards.
-These initial versions can then be put in a collaboration tool for further processing --- <!-- ZIO4STX: PoC does "---" work or do we need to use HTML mdash? --> or serve as graphical notes only, accompanying the textual ones (see [this blog post](https://ozimmer.ch/authoring/2020/07/02/ReviewAndMeetingMarkup.html)) from the workshop.
+These initial versions can then be put in a collaboration tool for further processing--or <!-- ZIO4STX: PoC does "---" work or do we need to use HTML mdash?
+STX: It depends, two dashes without spaces should work: https://leanpub.com/markua/read#charsub --> serve as graphical notes only, accompanying the textual ones (see [this blog post](https://ozimmer.ch/authoring/2020/07/02/ReviewAndMeetingMarkup.html)) from the workshop.

 ### Template Structure and Notation(s)

-An annotated template (with teaser questions) is: <!-- ZIO4STX: resolution not greta in PDF -->
+An annotated template (with teaser questions) is: <!-- ZIO4STX: resolution not greta in PDF.
+STX: I'd suggest to leave the powerpoint-tables as they are right now and try to find a better solution for all of these in a future release. -->

 ![CRC Card Notation Explained](/artifact-templates/images/ZIO-CRCCardNotationExplained.png)

 *Discussion:* The template and the teaser questions deviate from the original CRC format a bit (applying our method engineering rule "do not follow templates blindly, but adopt them to your needs").
 In the Responsibilities cell, functions, (externally visible) data, and qualities are mentioned; in the Collaborations cell, both inbound and outbound dependencies can be listed.
-Note that there is an extra cell asking for previous experiences and realizations with the candidate component (in support of the decision making use case of CRC cards).
+Note that there is an extra cell asking for previous experiences and realizations with the candidate component (in support of the decision-making use case of CRC cards).

 ### Example(s)